Submit appropriate papers not under consideration elsewhere to:

 You may wish to consult back issues for sample abstracts.

-13. Biographical note: On a separate page please provide a three- or four-line double-spaced biographical note for us to publish with your paper.
-Include in the form of a sentence with a verb your name; academic affiliation; mailing address; telephone and telefax number or email address; the titles, publishers, and years of any recent books; and any acknowledgements, like so: "NAME, ACADEMIC MAILING ADDRESS, the author of RECENT BOOK (publisher, year), thanks A, B, and C for comments on earlier drafts."
+14. Biographical note: Please provide a three- or four-line double-spaced biographical note for us to publish with your paper.
+Include in the form of a sentence with a verb your name; academic affiliation; mailing address; email address; the titles, publishers, and years of any recent books; and any acknowledgements, like so: "Name, email address, academic mailing address, the author of recent book Z (publisher, year), thanks A, B, and C for comments on earlier drafts."

-14. Gender-neutral language is preferred; alternating he and she is acceptable.
+15. Gender-neutral language is preferred; alternating "he" and "she" is acceptable.

-16 Citations should follow the"author-date" or "social-science" system described in the American Political Science Assn.
-Style Manual, copies of which may be obtained by writing to the Managing Editor at email@example.com.
-This means that there should be no end notes (or footnotes) that are for citation purposes; citation is by means of in-text parenthetical references (Tversky 1990, 27), each of which refers to an item in a Reference list at the very end of the paper, following the end notes, which should be expository only.
+17. Citations should follow the "author-date" or "social-science" system described in the American Political Science Assn.
+Style Manual, copies of which may be obtained by writing to the Managing Editor at firstname.lastname@example.org.
+This means that there should be no end notes (or footnotes) that are for citation purposes; citation is by means of in-text parenthetical references (Tversky 1990, 27), each of which refers to an item in a Reference list at the very end of the paper--following the end notes, which should be expository only.

-Exception: please use end notes to reference unauthored sources, such as unsigned newspaper or magazine articles, web sites, and government documents, which need not be noted in the Reference list.
+Exception: please use end notes to reference unauthored sources, such as unsigned newspaper or magazine articles, and web sites, which need not be noted in the Reference list.
+However, publications issued by organizations (such as the IMF or the GAO) count as authored sources, which should appear in the Reference list.

 When your own text directly refers to a work, omit parentheses: "As Tversky 1990 shows...."
 When referring directly to the author of a work, include parentheses: "Tversky (1990) is among those who argue...."
 When making the first direct mention of an author, use his or her first name: "Amos Tversky (1990) is among those who...."

 Classic works that have appeared in many editions with a universal section-numbering system may be cited like this: "Aristotle N.E.
 X.iv.1175a13."
 These works need not be listed among the references unless you are quoting from a particular translation or your argument depends on the wording of a particular edition.
 In that case, you should cite the work as "Aristotle N.E.
-X.iv.1175a13, 22."
+X.iv.1175a13, 22," and include publication information about the edition you are using in the Reference list.

 When the original date of a work subsequently republished is known, please insert that date, not the first publication date of the edition you are using, in brackets, like so: As Weber ( 1949, 103) put it, "there is an almost irresistible temptation to do violence to reality in order to prove the real validity of [a] construct."